 Diving Save: Cole saves his father in episode "The Royal Blacksmiths", and also gains his true potential.

-The Dragon: Samukai, King of the Underworld, to Lord Garmadon, Skales to Pythor, Lord Garmadon to the Overlord, and General Cryptor to Cyrus Borg.
+The Dragon: Samukai, King of the Underworld, to Lord Garmadon, Skales to Pythor, Lord Garmadon to the Overlord, and Cyrus Borg to the Overlord Virus.

 Dragon Ascendant: After the death of Pythor and the Great Devourer Skales tried to become this and lead the Serpentine, but Lord Garmadon won them over before he did, leaving Skales with only the other generals.

-Flashback: After activating his Memory switch, Zane remembers his past and his father.
+Flashback: In Tick Tock after activating his Memory switch, Zane remembers his past and his father.

 Forgot About His Powers: The Ninja don't use their True Potential (NRG) forms at all between "Darkness Shall Rise" and "The Last Hope".